xen-project/xen/docs/misc/efi.markdown

 Specifies a CPU microcode blob to load.

+###`chain=<filename>`

+Specifies an alternate configuration file to use in case the specified section (and in particular its `kernel=` setting) can't be found in the default (or specified) configuration file.
+This is only meaningful in the [global] section and really not meant to be used together with the `-cfg=` command line option.

 Filenames must be specified relative to the location of the EFI binary.

 Extra options to be passed to Xen can also be specified on the command line,